Univariate log-concave density estimation with symmetry or modal constraints: Acknowledgements

 \section{Acknowledgements}

 Both authors owe thanks to Tilmann Gneiting for support during visits to the Applied Mathematics Institute at the University of Heidelberg in 2011-2012.
 We also owe thanks to Lutz D\"umbgen for several helpful conversations.
+We are grateful to an Associate Editor and two referees for a very careful reading and for helpful comments.